 In a nutshell, the best use case for all the three file formats are:

 - JPEG/JPG: To showcase photographs of real world elements, elements and stock photographs.

-- GIF: To show any animation or to blend elements, that don’t use much colors, into backgrounds.
+- GIF: To show any animation or to blend elements, that don’t use many colors, into backgrounds.

 - PNG: When you need your image to blend with the background color.

-PNG is good option for transparency and non-lossy, smaller files.
+PNG is a good option for transparency and non-lossy, smaller files.
 Larger files, not so much, unless you demand non-lossy images.
-GIF is largely a novelty and only useful for animation, but can produce small 8-bit images.
+GIF is largely a novelty and only useful for animation but can produce small 8-bit images.
 JPG is still the king for photographs and photo-like images on the internet, but be careful, as your file can degrade with every save.
 Moreover, well-designed and coded emails can help you successfully run an exemplary campaign.
 All you need is efficient email campaign management services to help you out.

 Importance of Using Retina Images in Email

 Whenever you have to add an image to an HTML email, be it PSD to HTML email conversion or any other format, ensure that it is of high quality.
-The reason behind doing so is that high number of emails are opened in mobile and desktop devices (approx. 45% and 18%) and these devices have high density displays.
+The reason behind doing so is that a high number of emails are opened on mobile and desktop devices (approx. 45% and 18%) and these devices have high-density displays.
 In case you are wondering what difference a high-density display would have on your images, here is the proof:

 Normally, a high-density display has a pixel density of ~441ppi, which is double of a standard display.
 This means a container of 600px, in the email copy, containing the image of 600px, will be stretched to 1200px.
-Therefore, the image will also stretch to 1200px and become blurred out – considering the image doesn’t have sufficient visual data to compensate the missing pixels.
+Therefore, the image will also stretch to 1200px and become blurred out – considering the image doesn’t have sufficient visual data to compensate for the missing pixels.

 So it is a good practice to have an image of 1200px squeezed inside a container of 600px to render a pixel perfect image for HTML mail.